Directives¶

 Likewise,

-creates an index entry that refers fromentry
+see: entry; othercreates an index entry that refers fromentrytoother.- seealso

 Like

-, but inserts “see also” instead of “see”.- module, keyword, operator, object, exception, statement, builtin
+see, but inserts “see also” instead of “see”.- module, keyword, operator, object, exception, statement, builtin

 These all create two index entries.
 For example,

-.
+module: hashlibcreates the entriesmodule; hashlibandhashlib; module.
 (These are Python-specific and therefore deprecated.)

 You can mark up “main” index entries by prefixing them with an exclamation mark.
 The references to “main” entries are emphasized in the generated index.
 For example, if two pages contain